 The likelihood ration is more than 1 – the greater the number above 1, the greater the strength of the probability of a relationship

 Please call DNA QLD to discuss your particular case.
-DNA QLD advises that the result may be inconclusive for a sibling or grandparent test.
+DNA QLD advises that the result may be inconclusive for an extended relationship test.
 This is not due to laboratory error but as shown above, in difficulty in comparing individuals in extended relationships.

 **No refund on testing costs will be available for this testing if the result is inconclusive.